vespa-mrs/vespa.io/docs/user_manuals/simulation_user_manual.md

 click and drag the tab of the pane that you want to re-locate to the position that you want it.

-This is a text window (like the Sequence Code tab) in which PyGamma code can be pasted and/or edited.
+This is a text window (like the Sequence Code tab) in which PyGAMMA code can be pasted and/or edited.
 Simulation adds default binning code when the New Pulse Sequence dialog opens, but you can edit or delete it as you like.
 Again, details are in Appendix A.